Sanctuary season 4: Production

 In January 2010, Syfy officially renewed Sanctuary for a fourth, 13-episode season, to air starting Autumn 2011.
 According to Tapping, producing a 13-part season was more practical than a 20-episode season, stating "I think 13 is a good number for us.
 Twenty was really hard.
 It was a great joy because we were able to flesh things out more.
 And I think had we been given more lead-up to starting our season, although we had a network pickup early. [...]
 We really only had five weeks to prep this entire season.
 And if we were doing 20, I think we'd all be in an insane asylum by now.
 Thirteen was like, we can do 13 with five weeks.
 There's no way we could've been prepared for 20."
 Robin Dunne has said that he will direct the sixth episode of the season, having had an interest in doing so.
 In describing what the fourth season would be about, Tapping stated the Hollow Earth story line would still be dealt with.
 She also requested that Magnus be given a love interest.
-The Sanctuary panel during the 2011 San Diego Comic-Con International revealed that there will be a musical episode sometime this season.
+The Sanctuary panel during the 2011 San Diego Comic-Con revealed that there will be a musical episode sometime this season.